pushtorefresh/storio/README.md

 You may notice that each Operation (Get, Put, Delete) should be prepared with `prepare()`. `StorIO` has an entity called `PreparedOperation<T>`, and you can use them to perform group execution of several Prepared Operations or provide `PreparedOperation<T>` as a return type of your API (for example in Model layer) and client will decide how to execute it: `executeAsBlocking()` or `createObservable()`.
 Also, Prepared Operations might be useful for ORMs based on `StorIO`.

 You can customize behavior of every Operation via `Resolvers`: `GetResolver`, `PutResolver`, `DeleteResolver`.

+####Rx Support Design
+Every Operation can be executed as rx.Observable.
+Get Operations will be automatically subscribed to the updates of the data.
+Every Observable runs on `Schedulers.io()` by default, currently we don't offer overloads to pass your `Scheduler`, feel free to send PRs!

 ----
 **Made with love** in [Pushtorefresh.com](https://pushtorefresh.com) by [@artem_zin](https://twitter.com/artem_zin) and [@nikitin-da](https://github.com/nikitin-da)